Upcoming Courses & Programs

 Group Discounts:

-Save $50 per person with a group of 5-9, $100 per person for 10-14, $150 per person for 15 or more.
+Save $50 per person per course with a group of 5-9, $100 per person per course for 10-14, $150 per person per course for 15 or more.
 The more in your group, the greater the discount!
+More detailed explanations are on the APPA registration page.

 REGISTER NOW!